bhecquet/seleniumRobot/doc/chap7_Howto.md

 - use extensively `ByC.attribute()` selector which helps finding elements through any attribute because salesforce exposes generated id
 - for combobox, use `SelectList` by pointing to the `<lightning-base-combobox>` element.
 This will help to interract with them, selecting by text, partial text, ... in one action.
-- use `ByC.xTagname`, `ByC.xName` instead of `By.tagName` and `By.name` because, due to shadow DOM, selenium cannot directly sometimes access to child elements of shadowed ones.
+- use `ByC.xTagname`, `ByC.xName` instead of `By.tagName` and `By.name` because, due to custom elements, selenium cannot directly sometimes access to child elements of shadowed ones.
 But going the xpath way (what xTagName and xName do) solves the problem.
+- in case of real shadow DOM elements, then use ByC.shadow() to walk through the tree and then find your sub-element.
 - use `new <whatever>Element("my element", By.tagName(""), HtmlElement.FIRST_VISIBLE)` instead of `new <whatever>Element("my element", By.tagName(""))`  because salesforce DOM sometimes contains a duplicate version of the visible page and getting the first element for a selector, as selenium does, may lead to an invisible element.

 ### 23 Compare snapshots ###